geovko/Second-Brain/README.md

 ## Credits

 This project wouldn't have been completed without the aid of demonstrations and assignments provided by the UCI Bootcamp teaching staff.
-Moreover, this project wouldn't have been possible without the weather information provided by OpenWeather API.
+Moreover, this project wouldn't have been possible without the starter code provided by staff under the project title miniature-eureka.
+The Github repository can be found [here](https://github.com/coding-boot-camp/miniature-eureka.git).

 ## License